datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 <hr>

 You have been put in the `dental` directory.
-(We will now stop reminding you of this...)
 Use `git log` to see the hashes of recent commits, and then `git show` with the first few digits of a hash to look at the most recent commit.
 How many files did it change?

+Reminder:
-As before, press `q` to return from the log output to the command prompt.
+press the space bar to page down through `git log`'s output and `q` to quit the paged display.

 *** =instructions
 - None.